georgehtliu/Calculator/README.md

 # Calculator
-mini calculator with basic functions
+mini calculator with basic functions, built with HTML, CSS and JavaScript